wso2/docs-is/en/docs/guides/login/log-into-salesforce-using-is.md

         ![my-domain](../../assets/img/guides/my-domain-salesforce.png)

     2. Click **My Domain**.
-    3. In the page that appears, come up with a name for your domain.
+    3. On the page that appears, come up with a name for your domain.
         You can check if the domain is available by clicking the **Check Availability** button.